segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 By following the [npm instructions]((https://github.com/segmentio/analytics-next/tree/master/packages/browser#-using-as-an-npm-package), you can host Analytics.js and eliminate the requirement of downloading it via the CDN file during every page load.
 This will enable you to self-host/import the library itself.

+> warning "Keep in mind"
-Please note that we advise against self-hosting as it would require you to manually update your self-hosted scripts whenever there are changes in your destinations or source settings.
-Additionally, when users enable third-party libraries in device-mode, Segment will still load them, which defeats the purpose of self-hosting.
-It's important to note that self-hosting Analytics.js means losing the benefit of on-the-fly updates to your analytics whenever changes are made.
-With self-hosting, you would need to configure integration settings individually and redeploy Analytics.js every time you make changes to your settings.
+> Segment does not recommend self-hosting, as it requires that you configure integration settings individually and manually redeploy Analytics.js when there are changes to your settings.
+When you enable third-party libraries in device-mode, Segment loads them, which defeats the purpose of self-hosting.
+Self-hosting Analytics.js requires